omni-us/reconplogger/README.rst

 existing logger.
 For this reconplogger provides the :func:`reconplogger.replace_logger_handlers` function.
 To use it, simply provide the logger in which to replace the handlers and the logger from where to get the handlers.
-Using the same environment variables as above, the procedure would be as follows:
+The procedure would be as follows:

 .. code-block:: python